We had a chance to catch up with David Paleschuck, author of Branding Bud: The Commercialization of Cannabis.

-Interestingly, there have been several conversations that I participated in, or at least listen to, regarding clubhouses where they talk about the quality of flower in Canada.
-Well, they talk about the quality of flower in Canada versus the U.S., and they say there’s no comparison.
-That all of the big companies do not grow the quality of flower that the U.S. does, but, on top of that, they also talk about how black market growers or legacy growers in Canada are the ones that are actually growing the quality cannabis.
+Interestingly, there have been several conversations that I participated in, or at least listened to, regarding clubhouses where they talk about the quality of flower in Canada.
+Well, they talk about the flower quality in Canada versus the U.S., and they say there’s no comparison.
+That all of the big companies do not grow the quality of flower that the U.S. does, but, on top of that, they also talk about how black market growers or legacy growers in Canada are the ones that are growing the quality cannabis.
 And that this is a big issue for the Canadian market now because those interested in flower and quality flower are still purchasing on the black market and not purchasing through the regulated market.
 So, there is a movement about the economies of scale, and robo grows that.
 They’ve been called and so on not producing the quality of product, but it’s interesting.
-It’s definitely, again, I think that’s the same conversation.
+It’s, again, I think that’s the same conversation.

 It’s like there are some people that just absolutely are into their craft beer, and they would just never drink a Budweiser because it’s just not up to their taste level, and they cannot believe it, right?

 There you go, right?
 Yeah.
 So, it’s intriguing, and I think we’ll see the same segmentation across the board, and even further, I mean just in beverages, right?
-Now you see, which is just killing it in terms of marketing and promoting.
+Now you see, which is just killing it in marketing and promoting.
 Ellen Degeneres just spoke about can[nabis].
 She’s an investor.
-She just spoke about it on her show.
+She just talked about it on her show.
 So, they’re coming in the market at two megs of THC, but then you’ve got other companies, like major, coming in with a hundred bags of THC.
-So, clearly, there are many different types of consumers, and you can even see that just in the product offerings.
+So, there are many different types of consumers, and you can even see that just in the product offerings.
 Why would someone buy a beverage with a hundred megs?
 And someone would buy a beverage with two.
 It’s a 50 times difference.
 It’s just insane, but there are those different types of consumers.

 The people who drink monster, right?

 Exactly.
 Not to digress, but the one area that I think we might have skipped over that I’d like to visit before we end this was you brought it up with Ellen is this idea of the cannabis celebrity.
-As a brand, I think Martha Stewart has a line; I know that Cheech & Chong has a line, Jay-z’s coming into the business.
+I think Martha Stewart has a line; I know that Cheech & Chong has a line, Jay-z’s coming into the business.

 Oh, he’s in there.

 Well, it’s not for me.
 I’ll say that.
 And to somebody, right?
 Because, I mean, otherwise they wouldn’t be doing it.
-I don’t know how long that’s gonna last.
+I don’t know how long that’s going to last.
 I just don’t know.
 Sure we’ve seen this in the alcohol business, right?
 George Clooney and so on.
 Everybody’s got a tequila brand and that sort, which if you’re really into the cannabis industry, you’ll understand who Scherbinski is, but, if you’re not, and Mike Tyson appeals to you, which is why I don’t know, but okay, yeah, if he does, right?
 Well, and he may appeal to you as a boxer, but how does he appeal to you as a cannabis entrepreneur and cannaseur?
 I don’t know.
 Belushi makes that same claim.
 I could go down the list.
 They’re all there.
-Seth Rogen just came out with house plans and was on the Stephen Colbert show this past week, talking about house plants.
+This past week, Seth Rogen just came out with house plans and was on the Stephen Colbert show, talking about house plants.
 So, when you have the late-night show on CBS and Stephen Colbert having his guests talk about his new cannabis company and Ellen speaking about it on her show, we’ve truly arrived at a very new place within the last couple of months.

 So, let me speak to this for a moment.
 I like celebrity brands only because they get celebrities talking about cannabis, which gets the average person interested or on edge; in some way peak their interest.
 Peaked relative to cannabis.
 I want to reach people that may not have otherwise been reached.